-Partial disability: If the assessed degree of disability is between 50% and 67%, the benefit is 67% of earnings and is paid for up to 10 years.
-If the assessed degree of disability is between 0.5% and 49%, the benefit is equal to the assessed degree of disability multiplied by the insured's annual earnings and is paid for up to 5 years.
-The benefit may be extended for additional 5-year periods on a meanstested basis.
+Partial disability: If the assessed degree of disability is from 50% to 67%, the benefit is 67% of earnings and is paid for up to 10 years.
+If the assessed degree of disability is from 0.5% to 49%, the benefit is the assessed degree of disability multiplied by the insured's annual earnings and is paid for up to five years.
+The benefit may be extended for additional five-year periods on a means-tested basis.